 Sometime in prehistory, I installed Mandrake Linux on my computer, but I didn’t stick with it.
 I suppose it ran KDE of some sort.
 When I eventually did switch to GNU/Linux in August of 2003, I initially did not use a window manager at all.
 The reason is that I had chosen to install Debian Woody, which failed to bring up X. Thus, my first Linux experience was using the console and learning

 vi to, in vain, try to fix the XFree86 configuration file.
 Much later I realised that the issue was that Debian Woody’s

 nv driver was not compatible with my NVIDIA graphics card.
 Switching to the

 vesa driver (or installing the proprietary NVIDIA driver) would have fixed it.

 Instead I switched to Knoppix, which was mostly a live CD, but could also be installed to a disk - and in this case, was essentially Debian with better hardware detection.
 It came with KDE, which was then what I used.
 Eventually I switched to GNOME 2.2.
 I don’t remember the reason - maybe that the upcoming GNOME 2.4 was fairly hyped at the time.

 As happens to all hackers, I eventually wanted to write a window manager of my own.
 The result, from around 2009, was Mousetoxin, a clone of ratpoison written in literate Haskell (if you check the Mousetoxin link, you’ll find it’s a PDF - the actual source has been lost).
 It worked quite well, and I used it for a couple of years.
-About a year later, I did switch to xmonad to fit in with the rest of the Haskell community, although I did end up writing an entire programming language just so I could write a few tools (like gsmenu) for interacting with it.
+I did eventually switch to xmonad to fit in with the rest of the Haskell community, although I also ended up writing an entire programming language just so I could write a few tools (like gsmenu) for interacting with it.
 It made sense at the time, but in retrospect it was a bit silly.